Chris Doyle (American football)

 Chris Doyle (born June 30, 1968) is an American football coach and former player.
 He was the head strength and conditioning coach at the University of Iowa from 1999 until 2020.
 Doyle was hired by the Jacksonville Jaguars, but resigned a day later following public backlash about his controversial past at Iowa.
 Doyle played college football on the offensive line at Boston University from 1986 to 1988.

 Background

 Raised in Quincy, Massachusetts, Doyle attended Boston College High School, where he played football.
-Doyle attended college at Boston University, earning an Bachelor of Science in human movement and a Masters of Education.
+Doyle attended college at Boston University, earning a Bachelor of Science in human movement and a Masters of Education.

 Coaching career

 Iowa Hawkeyes

 Doyle served as strength and conditioning coach for Iowa Hawkeyes football from 1999 to 2020.
 He trained 180 student-athletes who have joined professional sports teams, as well as 19 former assistants who have become head strength and conditioning coaches.

 On June 15, 2020, Iowa announced a separation agreement between the school and Doyle.
 Before the separation Doyle was the highest paid strength and conditioning coach in college football making $800,000.
 Under the agreement Doyle was paid 15 months salary which was over $1.1 million.

 Doyle was the Iowa football strength coach in 2011 when 13 players developed rhabdomyolysis following gruelling offseason workouts.